bericp1/boilerplate-react-reflux/README.md

 See either example: [react-example](public/src/scripts/react-example) or [reflux-example](public/src/scripts/reflux-example)

+For SCSS styles, its recommended to have a separate `*.scss` file in `public/styles` for each app component which can then be `@import`ed into `app.scss`.
+For naming classes, its recommended to use component specific prefixes (perhaps separated form the rest of the class name with a double dash `--`) to avoid naming conflicts.

 ### Back-end

-There's no explicit structure for the server side.
-It may be neatest to create a `routes` directory to enforce some sort of structure and to abstract away as much as possible into modules that can be placed in `lib`.
+Note that the back-end is much more free-from and flexible but these are my formal suggestions when it comes to structure/architecture.

+#### Routing

+Create individual modules in `routes/` that export express `Router`s.
+It is recommended for the sake of organization to use file names/paths that directly correlate to the mount path of each `Router`.

+For example, if we're mounting an api endpoint to access posts at `/api/posts`, you might want to create the route in the file `routes/api.posts.js` or `routes/api/posts.js`.
+I personally prefer the former.

+#### Mongoose

+Mongoose is included in this bootstrap.
+I would recommend exporting mongoose models in modules in the `models/` directory so that they can be included by routes on an as-needed bases without having to access mongoose's internal model registry-thing.

 ## Deployment

+Ready to deploy to Heroku after the `mongolab` addon is added to the heroku app along with the proper `NODE_ENV` environment variable:

+    $ heroku apps:create app-name
+    $ heroku config:set NODE_ENV=production
+    $ heroku addons:add mongolab
+    $ git push heroku master

-Ready to deploy to Heroku. `package.json` is configured with the correct `start` script so that `Procfile` is auto-generated and the correct `postinstall` script so that `gulp build` is run when a new commit is pushed live, building the app.
+`package.json` is configured with the correct `start` script so that `Procfile` is auto-generated and the correct `postinstall` script so that `gulp build` is run when a new commit is pushed live, building the app.
+The port to run on and the URI to use to access mongodb will also be properly detected.

 ## Config